Skip to main content

 And here is why this matters: For years, the CFPB helped colleges identify account providers that offered low- and no-fee accounts.
 The Bureau did this by analyzing data on account fees disclosed by schools.
 As a result, hundreds of colleges now use affordable accounts, but students at colleges such as those highlighted above still pay high fees under deals cut by their schools.
 In these cases and many others, these deals surely violate the Education Department’s “best financial interest” standard and are a far cry from CFPB’s model for “safe and affordable” student accounts.

 And the problems extend beyond just those contracts that have been disclosed.
 Federal rules require colleges with a banking partner to annually post information on account volumes, account fees and compensation paid to the college.
-This must occur on both the institution’s website and to the Department of Education.
+This must occur on both the institution’s website and to the U.S. Department of Education.
 However, it appears ED is not enforcing this requirement.
 For example, in 2012, The Arizona Republic first reported that Arizona State University expects to “cash in” on their multi-million-dollar partnership with MidFirst Bank.
 That agreement earned a bounty of $15 or more for every student who opened an account.
-However, details about the fees students pay and royalties paid by MidFirst to ASU have not been disclosed in the Department of Education’s centralized database and could not be readily identified on the colleges’ website.
+However, details about the fees students pay and royalties paid by MidFirst to ASU have not been disclosed in the U.S. Department of Education’s centralized database and could not be readily identified on the colleges’ website.
 Beyond that, in the U.S. PIRG study mentioned above, 27 percent of the contracts in the department’s own public database were either out of date or had broken link.
 That’s clear evidence of the department being asleep at the wheel.

 So, who is watching out for students?
 In the past, the CFPB was an effective watchdog to help shield consumers from predatory banking practices, but it appears to be turning a blind eye as banks and schools soak students in fees.
 Students deserve better.
 All consumers deserve better.